mattvend/GpuStreams/README.md

 - there is no thread, hence no context switch slowing things down on the host.

 ## Conclusion
-In this project, the following goals were reached
+In this project, the following goals were reached:
 - reworked succesfully the code for Linux platform
 - optimized succesfully the GPU version against the CPU version
 - rewrote and explained the Stream example